lucymait/Frogger/README.md

 This is my first project of the software engineering immersive course at GA London.
 The assignment was to create a grid-based game to be rendered in the browser, using HTML, CSS and JavaScript.
 The project was to be completed **individually** within **one week**.

 Given a list of options from GA, I chose to re-create the classic game **Frogger**.
-Please note that while the game is designed in terms of roombas and cats, this documentation is written in terms of the original Pac-Man lingo, e.g. referring to _ghosts_ and _energizers_, as the underlying code also uses this jargon.
+Please note that while the game is designed in a pink panther theme, this documentation is written in terms of the original Frogger lingo, e.g. moving obstacles, as the underlying code.

 You can launch the game on GitHub pages [here](https://lucymait.github.io/project-1/)

 ## How to play

 Use ← ↑ → ↓ arrow keys to move the player
-Avoid enemies
+Avoid moving obstacles
-Collect plenty gems to achieve a high score!
+Get each panther home to collect points!
-Win by jumping on the water
+Win by getting all 4 panthers home

 ## Brief